kennywam/ai-roadmap/README.md

 A comprehensive, hands-on learning path for software engineers who want to master modern AI development.
 This roadmap covers everything from LLM fundamentals to production deployment, with practical projects that reinforce key concepts.

+**🚀 Dual-Language Support**: Learn AI development in both **Python** and **JavaScript/TypeScript** with framework-specific resources, examples, and deployment strategies.

-> **Goal**: Transform from AI beginner to proficient AI engineer in 7 weeks through structured learning and hands-on projects.
+> **Goal**: Transform from AI beginner to proficient AI engineer in 7 weeks through structured learning and hands-on projects, using your preferred programming language and tech stack.

 ---